- Most metals are available in different finishes. Raw or Mill Finished metals have a brushed finish. Sculptures, Jewelry

-& Art are always made of raw metal and cleaned , polished
+& Art pieces are almost always made of raw metal.
+It is then cleaned, polished

 - Novices often expect metals

 in the raw state to have a finished surface and do not consider

 the marring that may occur with creation of a piece; nor consider